raspberrypilearning/cd-sebento-scratch-1/en/step_1.md

 ## Introduction

-These Sushi Cards are going to help you learn to create computer programs in Scratch.
+These Sushi Cards are going to help you learn to create computer programs in Scratch!

 ### What you will make

-You will make a game where you try to protect people from malaria by catching mosquitos.
+You will make a game where you will protect people from malaria by making a parrot catch mosquitoes.

 Here's an example of how the finished game might look: